-- To begin tape play (with a tape TAPE CD loaded into the audio system) while in the radio or CD mode, press the TAPE control.
-Press the button during rewind or fast forward to stop the rewind or fast forward function. - To begin CD play (if equipped with CD changer), ensure that the CDs are loaded.
+• To begin tape play (with a tape loaded into the audio system) while in the radio or CD mode, press the TAPE control.
+Press the button during rewind or fast forward to stop the rewind or fast forward function.

+• To begin CD play (if equipped with CD changer), ensure that the CDs are loaded.
 Press the CD control.
 The first track of the disc will begin playing.
+After that, CD p will begin playing.
 After that, CD play will begin where it stopped last.